The TJX Companies Inc. (TJX) Stock: A Closer Look at the Market Potential

 TJX) stock’s latest price update

-The stock price of The TJX Companies Inc. (NYSE: TJX) has surged by 1.91 when compared to previous closing price of 77.46, but the company has seen a -0.16% decline in its stock price over the last five trading sessions.
+The stock of The TJX Companies Inc. (NYSE: TJX) has decreased by -0.99 when compared to last closing price of 77.84.
+Despite this, the company has experienced a -2.37% fall in its stock price over the last five trading sessions.
 Barron’s reported on 04/19/23 that TJX Stock Is Just Right for Bargain Hunters

 TJX’s Market Performance

-TJX’s stock has fallen by -0.16% in the past week, with a monthly rise of 3.58% and a quarterly drop of -4.27%.
-The volatility ratio for the week is 1.71% while the volatility levels for the last 30 days are 1.42% for The TJX Companies Inc. The simple moving average for the last 20 days is 1.40% for TJX stock, with a simple moving average of 8.68% for the last 200 days.
+The TJX Companies Inc. (TJX) has seen a -2.37% fall in stock performance for the week, with a -2.00% decline in the past month and a -4.13% plunge in the past quarter.
+The volatility ratio for the week is 1.54%, and the volatility levels for the past 30 days are at 1.49% for TJX.
+The simple moving average for the past 20 days is -1.18% for TJX’s stock, with a 5.42% simple moving average for the past 200 days.

 Analysts’ Opinion of TJX